Farrukh-X-Dev/Quizz-App-for-Kids/README.md

 🌐 HTML – For structuring the app

-🎨 CSS – For styling the user interface
+🎨 CSS (Tailwind) – For styling the user interface

 ⚡ JavaScript – For adding interactivity

-🎭 Tailwind CSS – For fast and responsive design

 ## 🚀 How to Run the App